Miami 7

-Miami 7 (known as S Club 7 in Miami in the U.S.) is a television series starring English pop group S Club 7.
-Thirteen episodes are produced and aired on CBBC from 8 April to 1 July 1999.
+Miami 7 (known as S Club 7 in Miami in the United States) is a television series starring English pop group S Club 7.
+Thirteen episodes were produced and aired on CBBC from 8 April to 1 July 1999.
 During each episode, the members would perform one of the songs from their first album S Club.
 All seven members of the group star as fictionalised versions of themselves.
-It is created and partially written by Kim Fuller (brother of the band's manager), who also created and wrote the Spice Girls' 1997 film Spice World.
+It was created and partially written by Kim Fuller (brother of the group's manager), who also created and wrote the Spice Girls' 1997 film Spice World.

-Renamed as S Club 7 in Miami, the show broadcast in the United States on Fox Family (now Freeform) from 1999 until 2002.
-In foreign countries, it also aires on VRAK.TV, MusiquePlus and BBC Kids in Canada and Nickelodeon in Latin America.
+Renamed as S Club 7 in Miami, the show broadcast in the United States on Fox Family from 1999 until 2002.
+It also aired on VRAK.TV, MusiquePlus and BBC Kids in Canada and Nickelodeon in Latin America.

 Plot

 The show saw the group (such as Bradley, Rachel, Paul, and Hannah), desperate to make it big, offered a chance for success in Miami by their management.
 Instead, the gang find themselves working in a hotel for Howard and Marvin Borlotti and entertaining the guests of the hotel.
 They learn to deal with the culture shock of being in a new country and eventually enjoy and somewhat become accustomed to what America has to offer.